News

 This Project provides a much-needed connection and safety improvement between the “Lakes” and “Pine Mountain” areas.
 It will likely be the first of MCBC’s 3 Gaps Initiative projects to be completed.

-Last year volunteers helped construct two bridges on what’s known as the Fishermen’s Trail, between Bullfrog Fire Road and where the old Liberty Gulch Road dives into Alpine Lake.
+Last year, volunteers helped construct two bridges on what’s known as the Fishermen’s Trail.
+It is located between Bullfrog Fire Road and where the old Liberty Gulch Road dives into Alpine Lake.

 Sign up to volunteer for the next trail day – Saturday, April 6, 2024